hoavu-cs/aku-chess-engine/README.md

 - This engine uses **NNUE (Efficiently Updatable Neural Network) evaluation**.

 - The engine has its own NNUE inference implementation for the vanilla NNUE (768 -> 256)x2 -> output architecture.
 The model was trained using the Bullet library and some Stockfish/Leela's binpacks.
+Currently testing (768 -> 512)x2.

 - For the handcrafted evaluation version, visit: [donbot_hce](https://github.com/hoavu-cs/donbot_hce).